 Our minds are sometimes likened to busy factories that have the job of processing life events and creating memories.
 Occasionally, a life event is so big or so traumatic that our factory just can’t process that event properly.
 This can lead to posttraumatic stress disorder, or PTSD.

-My treatment methods are backed up by a deep understanding of this condition – I’ve researched extensively and present work on this topic at local and international conferences.
+Anna, our clinic director, has a deep understanding of this condition – having researched extensively and presented work on this topic at local and international conferences.

 Many parents and children who come to see me have never seen a psychologist before, and don’t know what to expect.
 I’ve answered some of commonly asked questions to help you feel more at ease: